Language learning should be fun! Because only by enjoying a language can students be successful at it. And being successful makes learning more fun!

 Learning for a goal is always a good thing.
 Even if students don‘t take the exam in the end, goal oriented learning maintains a level of motivation.

-Most students want to prepare for the A2 exam which is a requirement if you want to become Swiss or for some nationalities to obtain an early C permit after five years.
+Most students want to prepare themselves in order to become Swiss or for some nationalities to obtain an early C permit after five years.
 So far we are happy to say that all our students have successfully passed their exams from A2 to C1!

 Most students who took German at school think they need to start again at a beginner level, but in general they have a very good foundation in the language and good pronunciation despite having been taught using old fashioned methods and not having applied their speaking skills.